Baby Poop Colors Explained: What's Normal and When to Worry

 When a Change Matters More Than the Color

-Color changes are most meaningful when they are:
+Color changes matter more when they are:

 • Sudden and persistent

-• Accompanied by fewer wet diapers
+• Paired with fewer wet diapers

 When to Contact a Healthcare Provider